AlphaTanishq/Simple_Keylogger/Office 2011/readme.txt

 step 1:- paste the folder in C: directory

+step 2:- install python from pyhton.org before installation check both boxes and make sure that in customized installation
+         all options except last two are checked.

-step 2:- for 'python-keylogger.pyw' to execute we need to install 'pynput' from cmd (internet required)
+step 3:- for 'python-keylogger.pyw' to execute we need to install 'pynput' from cmd (internet required)
          type this(in cmd):  "pip install pynput"
          this file creates a 'keylogs.txt' file in which all key strokes are stored